-I once heard that trauma impacts your DNA.
-And while the jury is still out on whether that’s scientific fact, I’m inclined to believe it.
-There is no other way to explain what this week does to me.
+Experts claim that the body keeps score as it relates to trauma.
+And I’m inclined to believe it.
+Because there is no other way to explain what this week does to me.

 Its almost uncanny how my subconscious self nudges me towards an awareness of the impending anniversary.
 For days I sense a smoldering sense of unease.
 My soul downcast.
 My mood slightly dark.
 I never can put my finger on what is causing my angst until I note the calendar and it hits me.
 Last week of June.

-For fourteen years this has been the pattern.
-The realization alway opens a floodgate of memories demanding agency in my mind.
+Every year since I laid him in the arms of Jesus, this has been the pattern.
+His birthday’s arrival opens a floodgate of memories demanding agency in my mind.
 And I remember the day.
 All of it.

 I recall the lump lodged in my throat as I woodenly walked the hall of the hospital towards my room.
 I remember steadying my breath, willing myself to stay calm.
 I picture the nurse handing me a crisp hospital gown and gently directing me to the bathroom to change.
 Her blond ponytail framed the sorrow and fear in her eyes.
 I remember the way the cool tile felt against my feet in the bathroom as I pressed my head against the door in defeat.